kanors-emr/VerveStacks-docs/index.rst

 **Energy system modeling — reimagined for use.**

 Most modeling projects begin by building the model.
 VerveStacks begins where others stop — with **ready‑to‑use, decision‑grade power‑sector models** you can explore immediately.
 We call this **open‑use**: models and assumptions are open to *use, inspect, and question*; pipelines may remain managed so quality can scale.
 The emphasis is on **results and interpretation**, not on forcing every user to become a model builder.

 Open‑Use Vision
 ---------------

+- **Lower the skill barrier to entry.** Proprietary tools have licensing barriers and open-source tools have high skill barriers.
+Open-use aims to lower both barriers by making the full modeling value chain available to all.
+Lowering the skill barrier is a pre-requisite for making any system truly impactful.
+- **Liberate the models.** We separate the craft of building pipelines and models from the skill of using models.
+The latter is where decisions live.
+VerveStacks exists to create a **new class of modelers — expert users** who ask better questions, run scenarios fast, and interpret results with confidence - **all without having to build the model**.
+Model builders do not have the best context for the application of the model.
+They have been monopolizing model interpretation only because models have been designed for self-use.
 - **Liberate the user.** Many domain experts are *too deep in reality* to spend months building infrastructure just to test a question.
-VerveStacks brings them in — policymakers, consultants, planners, analysts, and teachers who want trustworthy, transparent models they can run today.
+VerveStacks brings them in — policymakers, consultants, researchers, analysts, and teachers who want trustworthy, transparent models they can run today.
 - **Managed complexity.** Proprietary tools hide complexity; open‑source can expose it raw.
 VerveStacks makes complexity *usable* — transparent data, explicit methods, and practical defaults that travel well across contexts.
-- **Use over build.** We separate the craft of building pipelines from the skill of using models.
-The latter is where decisions live.
-VerveStacks exists to create a **new class of modelers — expert users** who ask better questions, run scenarios fast, and interpret results with confidence.
+Any part of the model can be modified or enhanced without having to build the **whole system** from scratch.

 By the Numbers
 --------------